About Me

 • My work in education.

 In my fiction, I will post about my projects; writing processes and stories from the news or history that inspire my themes.
 In education, it may be specific lessons or techniques that can make learning more memorable.
+As I no longer work full-time in schools, I am just leaving a few archive resources, so the I using the site to publicise my current writing and any interviews or festival events.

 My current projects: